Search

 include "total-encryption/secret_key.vcl";

-If using header encryption, please contact support for VHA6 usage.
+Note: If you’re using header encryption, contact support for VHA6 usage.

 vha6_opts.set("force_update", "true");